 15. Then type the below command in LADB with the package name of the app that you want to uninstall.
-Make sure to enter package name (eg. Com.samsung.android.email.provider) in place of packagename.
+Make sure to enter the package name (eg. Com.samsung.android.email.provider) in place of packagename.
 First command will keep the app data.
-Second command will uninstall along with deleting data.
+The second command will uninstall along with deleting data.

 pm uninstall -k --user 0 packagename

 16. You’ll get a “Success” message to indicate that the app package has been removed.
 Modify the package name and enter the above commands one by one to uninstall the other bloatware.

 How to Remove Samsung Bloatware with Root